Honus Wagner: Early career

 Wagner as a player on the Paterson Silk Sox team, 1897.
 He is third from left in the back row.

-Honus' brother Albert "Butts" Wagner was considered the ballplayer of the family.
+Honus's brother Albert "Butts" Wagner was considered the ballplayer of the family.
 Albert suggested Honus in 1895 when his Inter-State League team was in need of help.
 Wagner played for five teams in that first year, in three different leagues over the course of 80 games.

 In 1896, Ed Barrow played with Wagner with the Wheeling Nailers, and decided to take him with him to his next team, the Paterson Silk Weavers (Atlantic League).
 Barrow proved to be a good talent scout, as Wagner could play wherever he was needed, including all three bases and the outfield.
 Wagner hit .313 for Paterson in 1896 and .375 in 74 games in 1897.

 At shortstop there is only one candidate, the immortal Honus Wagner.
 He was just head and shoulders above anyone else in that position.
 Fellows like Marion, Bancroft, Peck and Billy Jurges were all great fielders.
 But Honus could more than out-field all of them.
 He was perhaps the greatest right-handed hitter of all time.
 He had remarkably long arms, hams for hands, and just drew the ball to him.
 Ed Barrow once told me he could have been as good in any position but he made his greatest name as shortstop.
 He led the National League seven times at bat and he was always up with the leaders when he was in his forties.